manolodd/fleco/README.md

 initialStatus.updateAllele(Genes.PR_IP_CSC_4_3, Alleles.DLI_100);
 ```

-and so on...
+And so on.

-The following step requires the creation and definition of the strategic
-cybersecurity goals/constaints.
-FLECO will work to find a new cybersecurity
-state called "target state" that fulfil all them, starting from the current
-cybersecurity state "initial state" and identifying the set of new actions
-that has to be carried out to achieve the target status.
-For example, a set of
-strategic goals could be:
+Continuing with the process, the subsequent step involves creating and defining the strategic cybersecurity goals and constraints.
+FLECO will strive to identify a new cybersecurity state, referred to as the "target state," which satisfies all of these goals.
+This will be achieved by starting from the current cybersecurity state, known as the "initial state," and determining the set of actions required to reach the target state.
+For example, a set of strategic goals could include:

 ```java
 StrategicConstraints strategicConstraints = new StrategicConstraints(implementationGroup);